DongweiYe/GP-linearPDE-uncertainty/README.md

 ### TODO

 #### Minor
-1. Variational inference for input
+1. Using other MCMC to accelerate the posterior estimation

 #### Major
-1. Extend tto multi dimensional problem
+1. Extend the example problem to multi-dimensional problem